bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

      variable names to module names
    - The instructions in `rational-experiment/getint.rkt` can help.

-This is a long process.
+This is a difficult process.